zbt2702160239/learngit/readme.txt

-1:you don't put it to stage,then you only use checkout 2:you have put it to stage,you not only to [git reset HEAD filename] and do the first statu)
+1:you don't put it to stage,then you only use checkout 2:you have put it to stage,you not only to [git reset HEAD filename] and do the first statu) git rm filename git commit -m ""(delete the file) (or rm filename) (if you not commit than you can chechout)